Mubashir3164/Variant-Annotation/README.md

 After sometime your database will be ready for variant annotation

 # Annotating variant file
-Input file

-Variant file can be in vcf format
+Input file can be in vcf format

 Run the following command for variant annotation